jhidding/adhesion-code/adhesion_example.md

   box, config);
 ```

-### Write initial conditions to file
+#### Write initial conditions to file

-When we're all done, we can write the initial conditions to the output file for future reference.
+We write the initial conditions to the output file for future reference.
 We have written an easy wrapper around the HDF5 routines, letting us write the statement in a single line.
 The wrapper can be found in the supplementary material.

 ``` {.cpp #workflow}
 std::string output_filename